AdGuard Review 2025: Can This App Block It All?

 AdGuard paid plan

-AdGuard is available for free or with paid subscriptions.
+AdGuard is available for free or you can buy a paid plan for $2.49-$6.67/mo.
 The paid versions allow protection across multiple platforms.
-The Personal plan covers up to three devices, and the Family option covers up to nine devices.
+The Personal plan covers up to three devices and the Family plan covers up to nine devices.

 There isn’t a lot of information on the website that shows any other differences in the paid vs. free plan.
 If you only want coverage for one device, we recommend choosing the free option, but the paid plans are also reasonably priced.